fboucquez/symbol-bootstrap/docs/wizard.md

   -t, --target=target                       [default: target] The target folder where the symbol-bootstrap network is
                                             generated

+  --customPresetFile=customPresetFile       [default: custom-preset.yml] The custom preset to be created.

   --network=mainnet|testnet|privateNetwork  The node or network you want to create

   --noPassword                              When provided, Bootstrap will not use a password, so private keys will be